Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-1.md

 Code-wise, our neural network will then take as an input a `Vec<f64>`, of size `784`.

 **Note:** For this tutorial, I decided to use `Vector`s to represent many structures.
 There's multiple alternatives, like using arrays, or even vectors and matrices from the [`nalgebra`](https://www.nalgebra.org) crate (more on that later).
-For the sake of simplicity, we'll stick with `Vector`s since they can be dynamically allocated.
+For the sake of simplicity, we'll stick with `Vector`s and not arrays, since they can be dynamically allocated.
 {: .notice--info}

 ### The output